FirelyTeam/firely-docs/mappingengine/featureslist/supportedfeatures.rst

   - qty
   - cp

+- The following items are not supported when selecting a source element:

+  - type
+  - min..max
+  - default
+  - list-option

+- The following list modes on a target transform are not supported:

+  - first
+  - last
+  - share

 - <<stereotypes>> for mapping groups
+- Extending groups
 - Using the "as queried" / "as produced" modes when importing a StructureDefinition